karkir0003/karkir0003.github.io/index.md

 ### What do I do outside of work?

 When I'm not busy, I like to play card games with my friends.
 I'm willing to pick up any new card games, so feel free to message me about your favorite card games!
 I also like to watch intriguing TED-talks.
+I'm also a fan of logic puzzles (I'm currently reading a book called "Alice in Puzzleland" by Raymond Smullyan and so far enjoy his style of writing).
 Currently, I'm learning to cook and so far enjoy the process.

 ### Contact